grazhopper/svndumptool/README.txt

 Log
 ---

-Shows the log of a dumpfile in (almost) the same format as "svn log".
+Shows the log of a dump file in (almost) the same format as "svn log".

 svndumptool.py log [options] dumpfiles...